dt-g7/lunar_lander_ai/README.md

 - `human`: Visual display using Pygame
 - `none`: No visual output (faster training)

-## Contributing

-Feel free to submit issues and enhancement requests!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is not licensed, but message me if you intent to use it for something!